3meters/proxibase/readme.md

 <a name="webmethods"></a>
 ## Custom Web Methods
     /do
 Lists the web methods.
 POST to /do/methodName executes a method passing in the full request and response objects.
 The request body must be in JSON format.
+Read-only methods, those begging with get can also be called via GET with parameters specified in the format defined by node-querystring.

 ### POST /do/echo
 Returns request.body